 After some downtime at the pools, we strolled along Pismo Beach.
 There is a large pier on the beach and a small town.
 Pismo Beach has lots of beach shops selling arts and crafts and beach gear.

 In the evening, Kevin was keen to try out a traditional smokehouse, Mo’s BBQ .
-We ate mouth-watering, slow-cooked ribs(though Kevin still claims his are better!)
+We ate a huge pile of slow-cooked ribs, which were very tasty.
+(However, Kevin still claims his are better!)

 After dinner, we went back to the hotel to watch an amazing sunset.